Postnup Agreements are Now Legal

 In the future should you wish to enter into a postnup agreement, please be aware of the content of the notarial deed, as they may be constructed in a way that might affect the recognition of an Indonesian Citizen's right to own Indonesian company shares, Hak Milik and Hak Guna Bangunan property.

-With a postnup agreement in place, an Indonesian in a mixed marriage with a Citizen of another country may receive (be it from gift or inheritance from parents) or buy Indonesian Company shares and Indonesian Property, as well as bequeath such assets to family members in a will for estate planning.
+With a postnup agreement in place, an Indonesian in a mixed marriage with a Citizen of another country may receive or buy Indonesian Company shares and Indonesian Property, as well as bequest such assets to family members in a will for estate planning.

 If you need more info please contact us.